sagc-bioinformatics/EMBL_workshop_2025/README.md

 If SSH is not available, please install [PuTTY](https://www.putty.org/).

-Open PuTTY and connect using the IP address of your VM as the host name, and set port to 22.
+Open PuTTY and connect using `setonix.pawsey.org.au` as the host name, and set port to 22.

 When prompted, type in your username and password.

 ### **macOS**

 Use `ssh` in the *Terminal* app.
-For example, if your IP is `0.0.0.0` and user name is `user`, you would enter:
+For example, if your user name is `user`, you would enter:

 ```
-ssh user@0.0.0.0
+ssh user@setonix.pawsey.org.au
 ```

 When prompted, type your password and then press `return`.